 Accounting policies, as described in detail in the notes to the Company's consolidated financial statements, are an integral part of the Company's consolidated financial statements.
 A thorough understanding of these accounting policies is essential when reviewing the Company's reported results of operations and financial position.
 Management believes that the critical accounting policies and estimates listed below require the Company to make difficult, subjective or complex judgments about matters that are inherently uncertain.
-At September 30, 2023, the most critical of these significant accounting policies in understanding the estimates and assumptions involved in preparing the consolidated financial statements were the policies related to the ACL, and fair value measurement of investment securities, government guaranteed servicing rights, and government guaranteed loans held for investment at fair value, which are discussed more fully below.
+At September 30, 2023 March 31, 2024, the most critical of these significant accounting policies in understanding the estimates and assumptions involved in preparing the consolidated financial statements were the policies related to the ACL and fair value measurement of investment securities, government guaranteed loan servicing rights and government guaranteed loans held for investment HFI at fair value, which are discussed more fully below.